dermesser/libsocket/DOCUMENTATION.md

 #Compile options

 If you specify the flag `-DVERBOSE` at compile time, libsocket uses STDERR to print information about occurred errors.
 VERBOSE is not activated by default so libsocket is 'quiet'.
+Using VERBOSE is very useful when searching bugs in your program or my library.